When TMJ Dysfunction Contributes to Meniere’s Disease

 Source: PubMed

-When the jaw is misaligned or subjected to ongoing strain, the muscles surrounding the joint can tense up, potentially compressing nearby nerves or blood vessels.
-This physical stress may disrupt the functioning of the Eustachian tube’s drainage or irritate receptors in the inner ear, both of which are critical in the onset of Meniere’s symptoms.
-By focusing on realigning the jaw and decreasing inflammation, TMJ therapy can provide relief from ear-related issues and reduce the risk of their recurrence.
+When the jaw is misaligned or under chronic strain, the muscles surrounding the joint tighten and may compress nearby nerves or blood vessels.
+This mechanical stress can affect the Eustachian tube’s drainage or irritate inner ear receptors—key pathways in Meniere’s symptom development.
+By stabilizing the jaw and reducing inflammation, TMJ-focused care can help relieve ear-related symptoms and prevent recurrence.

-At the TMJ & Sleep Therapy Centre of Kansas City, we employ cutting-edge imaging, airway assessments, and non-invasive TMJ treatment methods to explore these connections and work towards restoring equilibrium in both the jaw and inner ear systems.
+At the TMJ & Sleep Therapy Centre of Kansas City, we use advanced imaging, airway evaluation, and non-surgical TMJ therapy to uncover these connections and restore balance to both the jaw and inner ear systems.

 Meniere’s Disease treatment at the TMJ & Sleep Therapy Centre of New Orleans